Skip to main content

 About

 Innovation procurement boosts the process of transforming research results and ideas into innovative solutions.
 It represents an untapped potential to stimulate the demand for innovation.
-Moreover, it appears to have a positive impact on private spending on research and innovation activities and innovation commercialisation success.

 Categories